imazen/resizer/Plugins/RedEye/readme.md

 * r.detecteyes=true - Responds with a JSON result.
 See [the Faces plugin documentation for details](/plugins/faces).
 * r.getlayout=true - Responds with image layout info in JSON.
 See [the Faces plugin documentation for details](/plugins/faces).

-## Installation.
+## Installation

 1. Add ImageResizer.Plugins.RedEye.dll to your project using Visual Studio.
 If you copy & paste to /bin, you'll need to also copy the files listed under Managed Dependencies.
 2. Add `<add name="RedEye" downloadNativeDependencies="true" />` inside `<resizer><plugins></plugins></resizer>` in Web.config.
 3. If you're not comfortable allowing the plugin to automatically download the correct bitness versions of the unmanaged dependencies, then set downloadNativeDependencies="false" and keep reading.
-3. Manually copy the required xml files to the /bin folder of your application (see *Feature classification files*)
+3. Manually copy the required XML files to the /bin folder of your application (see *Feature classification files*)
-4. Manually copy all required dlls to the /bin folder of your application. (see *Using the 2.3.1 pre-compiled binaries*)
+4. Manually copy all required DLLs to the /bin folder of your application. (see *Using the 2.3.1 pre-compiled binaries*)